Tips for using Linkedin – Things you should be doing;-

 2. Repeating the same advertising for a product, either yours or someone else’s.
 If all you are doing is repeating the same advert then people aren’t going to want to follow you and read your posts, again, your posts have to be interesting to the people who are reading them, it’s okay to promote things but do be careful how you do it.

-5. Don’t let your twitter being connected to your linkedin let you get lazy with linkedin, having your twitter update to there will keep your linkedin updated, but don’t forget that your linkedin needs more than thoughts, ideas and the occasional link, it needs to be updated in ways that twitter alone just won’t do!
+5. Don’t let your Twitter is connected to your LinkedIn let you get lazy with LinkedIn, having your Twitter update there will keep your LinkedIn updated, but don’t forget that your LinkedIn needs more than thoughts, ideas and the occasional link, it needs to be updated in ways that Twitter alone just won’t do!

-Read how Consortium social media consultants can help you.
+To find out how Consortium social media consultants can help you, get in touch.